jvmiert/laxo/readme.md

 - Need to figure out the category/attribute options for both Tiki and Lazada.
 See if they are compatible or how can map between them.

 # Tech to-do
+- Fix unique shop name situation (do we do unique? yes or no)
 - Make the dashboard page
 - Backend API should return error_code, this code will be used for i18n on the frontend.
 The backend can also return a human readable message in the requested locale.